nbgibson/streamers/README.md

 # streamers

 A CLI tool inspired by [begs's](https://github.com/begs) [livestreamers](https://github.com/begs/livestreamers) script.
 Queries Twitch's API to see what followed channels, if any, are currently broadcasting.
+Can also open a given string in a selection of players if so desired.

 ## Ok, so what's the deal here?